n1lby73/remote-shutdown/README.md

 Quickly shutdown, control machineries from a distance

-control actuation of electro-pneumatics cylinderand relays
+control actuation of electro-pneumatics cylinder and relays

 this project has been designed in other to reduce the risk of late shutdown or easily carry out task from the office using bluetooth technology and micro controllers

 ## Usage
 - Download the project [zip](https://github.com/n1lby73/remote-shutdown/archive/refs/heads/main.zip)

-- EXtract the project and open up the *.ino file with [arduino ide](https://www.arduino.cc/en/software)
+- Extract the project and open up the *.ino file with [arduino ide](https://www.arduino.cc/en/software)

 - Download the updated [android application](https://play.google.com/store/apps/details?id=com.giumig.apps.bluetoothserialmonitor&gl=US) or [IOS application](https://apps.apple.com/us/app/bluetooth-for-arduino/id1505096526)